-1 This, on the basis of the "causal" argument, is the way in which the neo -realist alleviates the difficulty about contradictory qualities; we only to say that a thing is all of its effects.
-Thus a gold filling is a put dentist, and the cessation of pain is a part of the gold filling, and join in common brotherhood, in good absolutistic fashion.
+1 This, on the basis of the "causal" argument, is the way in which the neo-realist alleviates the difficulty about contradictory qualities; we have only to say that a thing is all of its effects.
+Thus a gold filling is a part of the dentist, and the cessation of pain is a part of the gold filling, and all things join in common brotherhood, in good absolutistic fashion.